dangowrt/owrt-ubi-installer/README.md

 mtd write /tmp/mtd3 /dev/mtd3
 ```

-3. Reboot the device, use TFTP to flash the vendor firmware according to [this](https://www.linksys.com/us/support-article?articleNum=137928)
+3. Reboot the device, use TFTP to flash the vendor firmware according to [this guide](https://www.linksys.com/us/support-article?articleNum=137928).